Facts about Joseph Biden

 Joseph Biden Biography

 Joe Biden married the former Neilia Hunter in 1966.
 They had three children: Joseph R. Biden III (called “Beau,” b.
 1969), Hunter (b.
 1970), and Naomi (b.
 1971).
 Neilia and Naomi were killed in a car crash in 1972, just a month after Biden was elected to the Senate.
-He remarried in 1977, to schoolteacher Jill Jacobs (now Jill Biden).
-Their daughter Ashley was born in 1981… Beau Biden was elected attorney general of Delaware in 2006...
-Joe Biden’s 1988 run for president was cut short in 1987 after he used portions of a speech from British Labor Party leader Neil Kinnock in a campaign speech, without attributing Kinnock.
+Hunter and Beau were injured in the crash but survived.
+Joe Biden remarried in 1977, to schoolteacher Jill Jacobs (now Jill Biden).
+Their daughter Ashley was born in 1981… Beau Biden was elected attorney general of Delaware in 2006 and served two terms, through 2014.
+He died of brain cancer on May 30, 2015… Joe Biden’s 1988 run for president was cut short in 1987 after he used portions of a speech from British Labor Party leader Neil Kinnock in a campaign speech, without attributing Kinnock.
 Biden said it was an honest mistake, while critics called it plagiarism… Joe Biden published a memoir, Promises to Keep, in 2007.